wkumari/draft-wkumari-opsawg-sdi/README.md

 Internet-Draft            Secure Device Install               March 2020

-   operators to use (the serial number is usually easy to find on a device, a more complex system is likely harder to track).
+   system using the serial number as the identifier for business reasons (a competitor or similar could enumerate the serial numbers and determine how many devices have been manufactured).
+Implementors are free to choose some other way of generating identifiers (e.g UUID [RFC4122]), but this will likely make it somewhat harder for operators to use (the serial number is usually easy to find on a device, a more complex system is likely harder to track).